theDIG95/theDIG95.github.io/_posts/2018-08-21-numba-cuda.md

 ## Writing a Kernel

 Writing a CUDA kernel using Numba is as simple as adding a decorator, `numba.cuda.jit` to a compatible function.
-Apart from that the indices of the threads inside the blocks and the blocks inside the threads has to be calculated to access the appropriate element of the array.
+Apart from that, the indices of the threads inside the GPU blocks and the blocks inside the threads has to be calculated to access the appropriate element of the array.

 ```python
 @cuda.jit